-Lambeth Schools Partnership Working Together Report - Summer 2019
+Lambeth Schools Partnership Working Together Report - Autumn 2019

 "Lambeth Schools Partnership Working Together" is the Director, Education and Learning's termly report to LSP school governors and headteachers, which is published three times a year, at the beginning of terms 1, 3 and 5.

 Its main purpose is to provide a clear and concise briefing for governors and headteachers on national and local issues and their duties and responsibilities.